 In 1915, Marcel Duchamp proposed the readymade notion, in which “commercially created functional items achieve the stature of art only through the processes of choice and display.”

 Photograph of French Dada artist Marcel Duchamp, taken in 1927; Unknown authorUnknown author, Public domain, via Wikimedia Commons

 Duchamp first probed this idea in 1913, when he attached a seat with a bike wheel, and again in 1915, when he bought a snow spade and wrote it “in anticipation of the broken arm, Marcel Duchamp.”
 Under the alias R. Mutt, Duchamp coordinated the entry of a readymade to the Society of Independent Artists exposition in 1917.
-It was dubbed Fountain and consisted of a porcelain urinal perched upon a platform.
+It was dubbed Fountain and consisted of a men’s urinal made from porcelain perched upon a platform.

 The piece was dismissed by the show committee because it presented a clear challenge to established conceptions of high art, authorship, uniqueness, and imitation.
 However, other art critics had strong views surrounding the work.

 They remarked that “It makes little difference whether Mr. Mutt built the fountain with his own hands or not.
 He PICKED it.
 He took an everyday item of life, rearranged it so that its usefulness vanished under the new name and viewpoint, then invented a new notion for that piece.”

 Photograph of Duchamp’s infamous Fountain (1917); Marcel Duchamp, Public domain, via Wikimedia Commons

 The Dada group continues to experiment with appropriating common materials and combining them in collage.
 Dada pieces exhibited purposeful absurdity and a disregard of art’s established norms.
 Kurt Schwitters‘ “merz” pieces have a comparable sensibility.
 Parts of them were built from found things, and they took the shape of enormous structures known as installations.